Jessie Diggins is a US skiing powerhouse after her 2nd World Cup win - ExBulletin

 In recent years, Diggins like other athletes has spoken publicly about the emotional challenges of competition, including her struggle with an eating disorder.

-Diggins said before this year's season that she had suffered a relapse after 12 years in recovery.
+Diggins said before this season that she had suffered a relapse after 12 years in recovery.

 Diggins is the most successful American athlete trying to compete in a sport where European athletes have huge advantages.
 Cross-country skiing is much more popular and professionally profitable in Europe, especially in the Nordic countries.